 Your church is just that, a church.
 It’s not a business, and therefore it has special financial needs that for-profit businesses don’t have.
-Churches need to track their finances by fund, such as a missions fund or building fund.
+Churches need to track their finances by funds, such as a missions fund or building fund.
 Funds allow the church to allocate tithes and offerings properly, and track how much money is available in a particular fund at any given time.
 This is where fund accounting for churches comes into play.

 What Are Funds?